aras-p/aras-p.hugo/content/blog/2025/02-playdate-dither3d/index.md

 [{{<img src="/blog/2025/02/09/Surface-Stable-Fractal-Dither-on-Playdate/05-dbg-dx.png" width="720px">}}](/blog/2025/02/09/Surface-Stable-Fractal-Dither-on-Playdate/05-dbg-dx.png)

-At that point my rasterizer was doing 1 pixel at a time, so in order to calculate the derivatives I tried to calculate them with some math, and got the math wrong, obviosly.
+At that point my rasterizer was doing 1 pixel at a time, so in order to calculate the derivatives I tried to calculate them with some math, and got the math wrong, obviously.
 With the full proper calculation, they were correct:<br/>
 [{{<img src="/blog/2025/02/09/Surface-Stable-Fractal-Dither-on-Playdate/05-dbg-dx-fix.png" width="720px">}}](/blog/2025/02/09/Surface-Stable-Fractal-Dither-on-Playdate/05-dbg-dx-fix.png)